-A client may wish to change CABs due to:
+A client may request to change CABs due to:

-- The client's choice, or - The failure of an applicant CAB to gain accreditation for the scope of the certification and hence not being able to issue a certificate, or - A CAB ceasing to offer accredited certification services for any reason.
+- · The client's choice, or - The failure of an applicant CAB to gain accreditation for the scope of the certification and hence not being able to issue a certificate, or - A CAB ceasing to offer accredited certification services for any reason.

 The MSC will only recognise one certificate for the stated scope (combination of fishery and CoC activity) for the client at any one time.
+The certificate code that is assigned to the client per Section 7.5 will remain the same regardless of changing CABs.